 Berty moved to the U.S. from Indonesia in 2004.
 I (Emily) was born in Washington state.
 We met for the first time in college, dated, and eventually married in 2016!
-We dove head-first into a multi-cultural, interracial, polylingual lifestyle!
-Also, did you know that interracial married wasn’t LEGAL until 1967??
+We dove head-first into a multi-cultural, interracial, bilingual lifestyle!
+Also, did you know that interracial marriage wasn’t LEGAL until 1967??
 I’m so glad we don’t live 50 years ago.

 A big happy wedding?
 Not so fast….

-Berty has a small Indonesia community here in the Northwest.
-It was such a pleasure to see them at our wedding – and wearing tradition Indonesia clothes too!
+Berty has a small Indonesian community here in the Northwest.
+It was such a pleasure to see them at our wedding – and wearing traditional Indonesian clothes too!
 Our wedding in Seattle was filled with joy, dancing, delicious Indonesian food, and the most supportive people anyone could ask for. 🙂

 PREPARING FOR INDONESIA